rhysbrettbowen/PlastronJS/README.md

 - clear: clears all the models
 - modelChange(function, handler): like bind for model but is bound only on changes to the collections children being sorted or added/removed
 - anyModelChange(function, handler): similar to modelChange but will fire when any model is changed regardless of it it updates sort order
+- bindAdd(function, handler): function takes the added model as an argument and is run whenever a model is added to the collection
+- bindRemove(function, handler): function takes the model and the model's id/cid in case the model is disposed and is run when a model is removed from the collection

 ## mvc.Store ##